Kitaev Building-block Construction for Inversion-Protected Higher-order Topological Superconductors: Building-block Construction of Higher-order TSCs

 We also calculate the parity data for the higher-order TSC phase of $H_3({\bf k})$, which is shown in Fig. \ref{Fig: dimer2} (d).
 The inversion operator is given by

 in the fermion basis

 Interestingly, $H_3$ has an equal number of ``$+$" and ``$-$" parity eigenvalues for every high-symmetry points.
 To understand this parity data, we note that $m_x$ and $m_y$ are essentially dimer bonds that lead to unit-cell enlargement.
 Therefore, the BZ with finite $m_{x,y}$ is actually folded in both $k_x$ and $k_y$ directions, in comparison to the original BZ without the dimers.
 Similar to the double-stacking model $H_2({\bf k})$, the inversion eigenstates for the new high-symmetry momenta after the BZ folding are essentially the bonding and anti-bonding combinations of energy eigenstates at these momenta that transform from one to another under inversion.
 As a result, we will always have an equal number of energy eigenstates with ``$+$" and ``$-$" parity eigenvalues at all high-symmetry momenta.

-Now let us consider a topologically trivial Kitaev superconductor with two $s$-like Wannier orbitals and two $p$-like Wannier orbitals at ${\bf q}_{1a}$.
-While this system is guaranteed to have no topological boundary feature, it does share the SAME parity data with the above higher-order TSC model $H_3$.
-In other words, this trivial model CANNOT be distinguished from $H_3$ via a symmetry-eigenvalue-based diagnosis (i.e. symmetry indicators).
-This is why we call $H_3$ a ``beyond-indicator" model.

-To understand the possible limitation of the symmetry indicators, we emphasize that most symmetry-indicator-based classification schemes \cite{benalcazar2014classification,ono2019symmetry,ono2019refined,skurativska2020atomic,geier2019symmetry,roberts2019second} have assumed ${\bf k}$-independent matrix representations for the target symmetries.
-An example that satisfies this assumption is simply our face-to-face stacking model $H_1$ with an inversion operation ${\cal I} = \tau_z \otimes \mathbb{1}_3$.

-However, this requirement cannot be always fulfilled for a general BdG system with sublattice degrees of freedom, which is exatly the case for our $H_3$ model.
-Specifically, when the system has atomic sites at ${\bf q}_{1i}$ for $i=b,c,d$, it is usually not possible to ``gauge out" the momentum-dependent phase factor in the matrix representation of ${\cal I}$.
-In fact, our model $H_2$ in Sec. \ref{Sec: displaced stacking H2} is also a beyond-indicator model, which can be checked easily.
-Despite this limitation of symmetry indicators, we emphasize that our Majoran counting rule does predict the correct higher-order topology for both beyond-indicator models.
-This is simply because our counting rule is essentially a real-space diagnosis and thus does not reply on the explicit form of momentum-space representation for a given crystalline symmetry.

-From a different perspective, our displaced stacking strategy offers a general construction scheme for beyond-indicator models with momentum-dependent symmetry representations.
-We emphasize that a complete topological theory for BdG systems must be able to explain all of the beyond-indicator models constructed via the displaced stacking scheme.
+While $H_3$ appears to be ``featureless" in terms of its parity data, Ref.~\cite{huang2021indicator} has demonstrated the applicability of symmetry indicator theory to understand its topology, which we will briefly describe below.